 Advisors receive clear guidelines in keeping with the defined goals and criteria of the Prize.
 Submissions through any other channels are not permitted.
-Works that are translated into English may be eligible in the fiction category.
+Works that are translated into English may be considered if all other eligibility criteria are met.
 For non-fiction, eligibility may include works related to Jewish history, scholarship, culture or contemporary Jewish concerns.

 The awards are presented annually for non-fiction and fiction in alternating years.
 The Winner receives a monetary prize of $100,000 and Finalists receive $5000 each.

 In 2022, the Prize was extended to include works that have been translated into English.
 If a translated book is chosen as the Winner, the purse will be split 75/25 between the author and translator.
 The translator will be designated Translation Winner.
 If a translated book is chosen as a Finalist, the translator will receive $2500 and will be designated Translation Finalist.